2024

 The team presented research about diverse aspects of PHR, links to the abstracts below.

-Changing the landscape: Building capacity for patient & community involvement: Experiences from the US & Ireland”.
+Changing the landscape: Building capacity for patient and community involvement: Experiences from the US & Ireland”.

 “Combining participatory health research with implementation science for health equity: A tale of two theories”.